Boreas618/Notes/computer-networking/transportation-layer.md

   connectionSocket, addr = serverSocket.accept()
   ```

 * Also, the transport layer at the server notes the following four values in the connection-request segment: (1) the source port number in the segment, (2) the IP address of the source host, (3) the destination port number in the segment, and (4) its own IP address.
-The newly created connection socket is identified by these four values.
+The newly created connection socket is identified by these four values plus the protocol.

 **Web Servers and TCP**